Azure/portaldocs/portal-sdk/generated/design-patterns-page-forms.md

 <a name="common-behavior-control-recommendations"></a>
 ### Control Recommendations

+* The RadioButtons is recommended for 2-7 values and values of RadioButtons must be stacked vertically.
+Dropdown is recommended for a long list.
+OptionsGroup control is not recommended in Portal.
+* Label and controls should be on the same line.
+The smartAlignLabel option for TabControl and Section controls will enable this behavior.
+The reflow will be taken care itself as long as fiels are wrapped with the Section control.

 Visit the control guidance to help you in selecting the right control for your page: [Controls guidance](design-patterns-controls.md)

 <a name="common-behavior-design-recommendations"></a>